 On logging in, I encountered a new banner at the top of the screen:

 Intrigued, I clicked, and found this.

-But on the surface, it seems to be billing itself as unlimited access to the full course catalogue.
+On the surface, it seems to be billing itself as unlimited access to the full course catalogue.
 It also indicates a price of $66 CDN per month after the trial period.
 At current exchange rates, this would translate to $52 USD per month, so I’m assuming based on price equivalents in other courses that the US price would be an even $50 USD per month.

 Previously though, subscriptions would be to one specific specialization, and subscribing to multiple specializations would mean paying for each individually.
 What I am seeing advertised now is more of a blanket Netflix-style buffet subscription to the whole course catalogue.